 Birth Doula Services

 Contracts can be signed as early as 12 weeks, with services beginning at 38 weeks.
 From 38 weeks - up to 42 weeks, I am on call for you 24/7.
 Included in this service is 1-2 prenatal home visits (2 hours each).
 I help you develop a birth plan, inform you on your options, teach you comfort measures, attend doctor visits, or anything else you feel you need for support.
-Continuous support is provide during labor, up to 24 hours of care.
+Continuous support is provide during labor, up to 20 hours of care.
+Back-up doulas are available.
 I stay for one hour after the birth to help facilitate boding with your baby, breastfeeding, answer questions, or get you food.
 Finally, there is one postpartum home visit (1-2 hours) where I can assist in guiding you with newborn care, breastfeeding, and self care.

 Why Hire a Doula?